-European Molecular Biology Organization (EMBO) workshop: Noncoding RNAs in embryonic development and cell differentiation is organized by European Molecular Biology Organization (EMBO) and would be held during Apr 08 - 11, 2018 at David Lopatie Conference Centre, Rehovot, Ha Merkaz, Israel.
+European Molecular Biology Organization (EMBO) Workshop: Noncoding RNAs in Embryonic Development and Cell Differentiation is organized by European Molecular Biology Organization (EMBO) and will be held during Apr 08 - 11, 2018 at David Lopatie Conference Centre, Rehovot, Ha Merkaz, Israel.

 Advances in high-throughput sequencing have led to the discovery of tens of thousands of novel noncoding RNA genes, including both short and long forms.
 The diversity of noncoding RNAs and their functional impact appear to be particularly high in early stages of embryonic development and in various stem cells, with several principal modes of action emerging.

 This EMBO workshop will bring together scientists with common interests in noncoding RNA biology with topics spanning from ncRNA functional discoveries to the novel techniques used to uncover ncRNA function in cell fate transition in vitro and in vivo, in model organisms and in human, in health and disease.
 We will discuss methods for analysis of transcriptomic data, experimental schemes for linking ncRNAs sequences and structures to binding partners, and the pros and cons of various approaches for targeting noncoding RNAs in vivo.
 We will also discuss how insights from studying relatively well characterized ncRNAs, such as microRNAs and piRNAs can be translated into understanding of the more poorly understood ncRNA families.

 Additional details will be posted as soon as they are available.

 |Industry Fee||07 Mar,2018||EUR 350.00|